Banteay Kdei: Angkor's Serene Citadel of Chambers

 The Hall of Dancers

 Just past the entrance, you'll find a large, open-air courtyard featuring the "Hall of Dancers."
 Look closely at the square pillars to spot the ghostly outlines of Apsara dancers.
-Many were defaced during the anti-Buddhist reaction in the 13th century, adding a layer of tragic history to the beauty.
+Many were defaced during the anti-Buddhist reaction in the 13th century, adding a tragic history to the beauty.

 🧐 Did You Know?
 The Buddha Discovery

 Banteay Kdei was the site of a major archaeological find.
 In 2001, a Japanese team unearthed 274 Buddhist statues buried in a pit near the temple.
-It is believed they were hidden there by monks to protect them from the iconoclasm (destruction of idols) that happened after King Jayavarman VII died.
+It is believed they were hidden there by monks to protect them from the iconoclasm (destruction of idols) that occurred after King Jayavarman VII died.

 The Perfect Combo